rlschuller/onet_site/index.md

 We'll now describe a single ONet ResNet-block (see `im2mesh/layers.py - class CResnetBlockConv1d`) as the composition of previously defined components, in the order of application:

 1. CBN layer;
-2. ReLU activation function in each dimension;
+2. ReLU activation function;
 3. Fully-connected layer;
 4. CBN layer;
-5. ReLU activation function in each dimension;
+5. ReLU activation function;
 6. Fully-connected layer;

 To get the output of the ONet ResNet-block, we then sum the input of step 1 to the output of step 6.